georgismitev/deepcode-code-scanning-analysis/README.md

 - If you prefer the text version, here is how to get the DeepCode token:

    1. [Login](https://www.deepcode.ai/cloud-login) with your DeepCode account.
-   2. Under Account you can find a section "Deepcode API tokens".
+   2. Under Account you can find a section **"Deepcode API tokens"**.
-   3. Create a new token by clicking on "Create new session token".
+   3. Create a new token by clicking on *"Create new session token"*.
-   4. Copy the token and use it to create a secret in your Github repository.
+   4. Copy the token and use it to create a secret in your Github repository (next section).

 ### Create api key in github repository